Unstructured-IO/unstructured-api/README.md

 * `UNSTRUCTURED_PARALLEL_MODE_SPLIT_SIZE` - the number of pages to be processed in one request, default is `1`.
 * `UNSTRUCTURED_PARALLEL_RETRY_ATTEMPTS` - the number of retry attempts on a retryable error, default is `2`. (i.e. 3 attempts are made in total)

+#### Security
+You may also set the optional `UNSTRUCTURED_API_KEY` env variable to enable request validation for your self-hosted instance of Unstructured.
+If set, only requests including an `unstructured-api-key` header with the same value will be fulfilled.
+Otherwise, the server will return a 401 indicating that the request is unauthorized.

 #### Controlling Server Load
 Some documents will use a lot of memory as they're being processed.
 To mitigate OOM errors, the server will return a 503 if the host's available memory drops below 2GB.
 This is configurable with `UNSTRUCTURED_MEMORY_FREE_MINIMUM_MB`.